The Pros and Cons of Using Artificial Intelligence as a Business Tool

 Organizations can even create an employee resource group (ERG) to actively support women or people of color in tech.

-Cons of AI #4: Job Displacement for Human Workers
+Cons of AI #4: It’s not eco-friendly

-Roles like financial institution's CCOs, sales representatives, investment analysts, and customer support reps are already being replaced with AI technology.
+AI might make it easier to replace admin tasks, but it means repetitive jobs might replace human workers entirely.
+Roles like financial CCOs, sales representatives, investment analysts, and customer support reps are already being replaced with AI technology.
 As AI develops, more roles will be added to the list.

 Replacing human workers with AI could result in an economic downturn and false information, ultimately leading to unfair or discriminatory outcomes and practices.